mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 ##### Financial Issues Related to Fertility Preservation
 Unfortunately, fertility preservation is not covered by most insurance plans.
 Sperm banking can cost up to about $1000, and egg or embryo freezing can cost $10,000 to $15,000.
 There are also annual storage fees.
 The financial staff at the sperm bank and reproductive endocrinologist will contact your insurance company to determine if you have coverage.
 There are financial resources available, including Fertile Hope, a discount programs for eligible patients managed through LIVESTRONG.
 For more information about this, ask your nurse or a member of your healthcare for an application.

-### Childcare
+### Making Arrangements for Childcare
 <div class="outstanding">To be written.
-Social work team should provide input.</div>
+Social work team should provide input.
+It might be useful to include information about communicating with children, speaking to them about transplant.</div>

 ### Making Arrangements for Your Pets
 Animals can carry diseases and may present risks to you while your immune system is compromised.
-During your transplant period (chemotherapy through count recovery) you should minimize direct contact with animals.
+During your transplant period (chemotherapy through recovery) you should minimize direct contact with animals.
 Your pets will not be able to stay with you at the hotel or apartment, so you should arrange for them to be cared for while you are away from home.

 You should also take these precautions: